Abo-3SooL/Enhancing-Wireless-Communication-Performance-with-Intelligent-Reflective-Surfaces-IRS-/README.md

 <p align="justify">
-Unfortunately, practical evaluation was not completed due to issues with the transmitter unit and the lack of cheap, available alternatives in Jordan within the project's timeframe.
-Despite these challenges, significant progress was achieved within a month—a commendable effort considering the enrollment period started around April 7 and the prototype was ordered on May 10.
-The project, as it stands, is more than sufficient for a graduation project.
-However, out of respect for one's own efforts and hunger for knowldege.
-Also, lack of closure sucks, there is a substantial interest in completing it outside of the university, though not immediately, as the university holds the equipment and the prototype. </p>
+Unfortunately, practical evaluation was not completed due to issues with the transmitter unit and the lack of cheap, available alternatives in Jordan within the project's timeframe. </p>

 ## Installation and Setup
 ### Prerequisites